delagetto-gh/mjolnir/docs/uc-1-s1.md

     Scenario: Worthy hero attempts to wield Mjolnir Given I have created the hero <worthyHero>
-        And my hero's Asgard pass has been issued
-        When my hero attempts to wield Mjolnir
+        And my hero has been issued an Asgard pass When my hero attempts to wield Mjolnir
         Then they should be successful and be deemed worthy
         Examples: